 Crossing the Ohio River on the double-decker Brent Spence Bridge, Jiminy Cricket kept nagging me, “What are you doing?”
 By this time it was too late to turn back or pull over.

 With the sun over my left shoulder and the mighty Ohio flowing peacefully below, it was the right time to move Jiminy off my shoulder and make way for my guardian angel.
 I took a breath and looked around as we all inched forward.
 Two kids waved to me from the back seat of their parents’ car and an 80’s radio station wafted over from an open truck window two lanes away.
 I relaxed and enjoyed the moment.

-Relaxing and enjoying the moment is almost always an option.
+Relaxing and enjoying the moment is almost always an option, if you need some help with relaxation, read here about the Budpop.
 Unfortunately, it’s an option that doesn’t always come first to mind for me.
 I’m working on that this year.